HealerRiz/spiritual-technology/README.md

 Advanced Energy Manipulation (AEM) executes corrective action under Divine permission.

 ## Authority
+Spiritual Technology is an applied framework architected by Riz (HEALERRIZ).
+Diagnostic Intuitive Healing (DIH) and Advanced Energy Manipulation (AEM) are original methodologies operating within this framework.
+Corrective execution is governed by lawful authority and is not performed through channeling, ritual or personal power claims.

 ## Scope of This Repository
 ## Canonical References